Who we are

 Founder

-Pamela is a forest ecologist with 30+ years of experience in consulting and government.
-Initially based in the science sector of BC’s forest industry, she is a passionate advocate for a balanced, science based approach to natural resource management.
+Pamela is a research scientist with 30+ years of experience in consulting and government, initially based in the science sector of BC’s forest industry.
+She provides services to the forest, renewable energy, mining and conservation sectors.
+She holds a balanced perspective on development and advocates the merits of a science-based approach to natural resource management.

-Pamela was formerly Research Leader, Forest Ecology at the BC Ministry of Forests (2016-2025); she holds a Masters of Resource and Environmental Management from the Faculty of Applied Science at Simon Fraser University (2009); and has been a registered Professional Agrologist in British Columbia for 25 years.
+Pamela was formerly a Research Leader at the British Columbia Ministry of Forests (2016-2025); she holds a Masters of Resource and Environmental Management from the Faculty of Applied Science at Simon Fraser University (2009); and has been a registered Professional Agrologist in British Columbia for over 25 years.

 Featured work: